TACK IS AN OMAHA-BASED STUDIO FOUNDED IN 2011 BY JEFF DOLEZAL, REBECCA HARDING AND CHRIS HOUSTON.

 Education:

-Bachelor of Science in Design, University of Nebraska-Lincoln, 2008
+Bachelor of Science in Interior Design, University of Nebraska - Lincoln, 2023

 Most precious possession?